A tunable population timer in multicellular consortia: Results

 We are interested in establishing the operation limits of the timer due to the interaction between consecutive ON pulses.
 To that end, we explore in Fig.~\ref{fig:5}B the response of the system in time across all the different regions of the wire space.
 Moving from left to right across the triangle, we first note that even before reaching the digital region (white region at the left) the system can already respond to the input pulses, although with a non-maximal output.
 As soon as we enter into the digital region $\Phi$ (green region in Fig.~\ref{fig:5}B) the response of the system surpasses the $T_{95}$ threshold, so that the response becomes fully induced, at least during part of the input pulse.
 Within that region, as we move further to the right, the turn-off lag time $t_{\text{OFF}}$ starts already to increase.
 This increase becomes more evident when the system enters the buffer region $\Psi$ (magenta region in Fig.~\ref{fig:5}B), until finally the response to two consecutive pulses overlap and the signal is completely filtered out, rendering the timer unusable.

 For the period and duty cycle values used in these simulations, the system starts to filter before reaching the end of the buffer region, but this will depend on the system parameters.
 Figure~\ref{fig:5}C shows the location of this \textit{filter horizon} for varying values of the duty cycle and a fixed period.
 The horizon gets closer to the triangle side $\overline{\rho \varepsilon}$, beyond the buffer region, for small duty cycles, and can extend into the digital region (and thus away from the region where the timer operates) for large duty cycle values.
 This behavior imposes a limit in the wire space domain where the timer can function.
 This domain can be visualized in Fig.~\ref{fig:5}D, which represents the regions in which the signal is either always filtered or never filtered irrespective of the specific values of the relative frequencies $\varepsilon$, $\sigma$ and $\rho$, depending on the value of the $\varepsilon / \sigma$ ratio and of the duty cycle $d_c$.
 The figure shows that as the duty cycle increases, the ratio of emitters with respect to that of sink cells should decrease in order to avoid filtering the signal.
 For large enough duty cycles, no part of the buffer region is free from the filtering effect, and thus the timer cannot operate.
-This plot thus serves as a design guide for multicellular timers in the case in which the system must respond to repetitive pulses.
-In real-life situations, both the period and the duty cycle will vary in time, in which case the consortium will move across the phase diagram.
-See supplementary video 3 to visualize how a culture-point lying within the digital or buffer regions processes a periodic digital signal.